zxrepo/tbblue/docs/extra-hw/wifi/WIFIand UARTReadME1st.txt

 CAPS LOCK	SHIFT+2 - On/off toggle (on by default)
 TRUE VIDEO	SHIFT+3 - Debug mode for CIPSEND on/off (silent) INV VIDEO	SHIFT+4 - CIPSEND mode on/off also does an ATE0
-GRAPHICS	SHIFT+9 - Change BAUD rate in V3
+GRAPHICS	SHIFT+9 - Change BAUD rate in V3 / Emit EOT in 2.2d
 DELETE		SHIFT+0 - (PS2 KB one doesn't work in V2 use SHIFT + 0)
 Exit Program	Symbol Shift and Space together.